On Constraint Qualifications for MPECs with Applications to Bilevel Hyperparameter Optimization for Machine Learning: Relationships for MPEC Constraint Qualifications

-It has been proven that strong stationarity is equivalent to the standard KKT conditions of an MPEC.
-Moreover, strong stationarity implies M-stationarity, M-stationarity implies C-stationarity, and C-stationarity further implies weak stationarity \cite{MFL3}.
-However, even for very simple MPECs, strong stationarity may fail to hold at a global minimum \cite{Scheel2000}.
+It has been proven that S-stationary is equivalent to the standard KKT conditions of an MPEC when the MPEC is treated as a standard NLP.
+Moreover, S-stationary implies M-stationarity, M-stationarity implies C-stationarity, and C-stationarity further implies weak stationarity \cite{MFL3}.
+However, even for very simple MPECs, S-stationary may fail to hold at a global minimum \cite{Scheel2000}.
 Therefore, under suitable assumptions, M-stationarity is generally the strongest stationarity concept that a local minimum can satisfy.
-Based on the above introduction, the relationships among various stable points are summarized as follows:
+Based on the above introduction, the relationships among various stationary points are summarized in Figure \ref{fig:stationary}.
+Selective results about stationary points are given below.